 Bournebrook has wheelchair access to all educational areas in the main school buildings.
-Anyone who has any concerns about physical access to the buildings are welcome to discuss these with the Headteacher or SENCO.
-We will actively seek to ensure that disabled people (including pupils) are not treated less favourably than others.
+Anyone who has any concerns about physical access to the buildings are welcome to discuss these with the Head teacher or SENCO.

 Storing and Managing of Information